Return to top

 • In a medium saucepan, combine split peas and water.
 Bring them to a boil, reduce heat, cover, and simmer until peas are tender, about 35 to 45 minutes.
 Drain peas, and set aside.

 • Boil potatoes with 1 teaspoon salt until they are tender.
-Drain, and mash the potatoes.
+Drain and set aside.

 • Meanwhile, prepare the dough.
 Combine flour and salt in a medium-sized bowl.
-Make a well in the center and add yogurt and canola oil.
+Make a well in the center and add yogurt and oil.
 Mix ingredients until they form a ball.
+Add water ½ tablespoon water if needed to bring the dough together.

 • Turn the dough onto a lightly floured surface and knead it until it is smooth, about 2 to 3 minutes.
-Cover dough, and set it aside for 30 minutes.
+Cover dough, and set it aside for 30 minutes while preparing the filling.

 • On lightly floured surface, roll out the dough into a rectangle measuring about 12 x 18 inches.
 Cut dough into 3-inch squares.

-• Heat 1 inch oil in a heavy skillet until it is hot but not smoking, about 350° to 380°.
-Fry samosas until golden, turning once.
+• Heat 1 inch oil in a heavy skillet until it is hot but not smoking, about 350° to 380° F. Fry samosas until golden, turning once.
 Drain samosas on paper towels, and keep them hot.

 • Transfer samosas to a heated serving dish, and serve them with chutney or tomato ketchup.